lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/Optional-01-Mapping-Existing-Database/README.md

 ## Background & Objectives

 Sometimes, you will want to work with an existing database from an existing project.
-You would like to write some ruby code to manipulate data, and use ActiveRecord, instead of writing your SQL queries.
+You might need to write some ruby code to manipulate data using ActiveRecord, instead of writing SQL queries.

 ## Specs

-- Open the `db/jukebox.db` database with the `sqlite3` binary and creates all the necessary models in `app/models` by browsing the `.schema`. **Do not** run the tests before having created the models with the `has_many` and `belongs_to` relations based on the schema foreign keys.
-The specs would give you too much clues.
+- Open the `db/jukebox.db` database with the `sqlite3` binary and create all the necessary models in `app/models` by browsing the `.schema`. **Do not** run the tests before you've created the models with the `has_many` and `belongs_to` relationships based on the schema foreign keys.
+The specs will give you too many clues.
-- Once your models are created, you must add some methods and validations.
+- Once your models are created, add some methods and validations.
-- Open the `app/queries.rb` file and fetch the relevant results from database with active record queries (no SQL allowed!)
+- Open the `app/queries.rb` file and fetch the relevant results from database with ActiveRecord queries (no SQL allowed!)

 ## Further suggestions